urbanjost/M_starpac/README.md

              be interpreted as an input error.

  VCV     <-- The matrix of dimension at least NPARE by NPARE that  contains the
-             variance-covariance matrix  of the estimated  parameters, approxi- mated as designated by argument IVAPRX.
+             variance-covariance matrix  of the estimated  parameters,
+	     approximated as designated by argument IVAPRX.
 The parameters which are held fixed (as specified  by argument IFIXED) are not  included in the variance-covariance matrix.